adobe-photoshop/generator-panels/README.md

 Full source code is provided for both panels.
 At the top level, a Python script, [installPanels.py](https://github.com/adobe-photoshop/generator-panels/blob/master/installPanels.py) provides tools for installing, testing and packaging the panels.
 Windows users will need to install [Python 2.7](http://www.python.org/download/).
 Packaging the panels into installable .ZXP files requires installing the ZXPSignCmd command-line tool.
 This is found on the [Extension Builder Toolkit download](http://labs.adobe.com/downloads/extensionbuilder3.html) page, near the bottom under the "Download CC Extensions for Signing" links.

-The simplest way to start using the panels is to run:
+The simplest way to start using the panels from the source code is to run:

     installPanels.py
     installPanels.py -d on